Sonja Ziemann and Marek Hłasko

 Media library

-• Sonja Ziemann - Actor, dancer
+• Sonja Ziemann - Actor and dancer

-In the film 'Der Tod fährt mit', 1962.
+Role portrait in the film ‘Der Tod fährt mit’.

 • Marek Hłasko - Polish writer